 Climbing Rose Veterinary Services is here to help your pet feel as good as possible for as long as possible.
 That’s why we offer focus on enhancing your pet’s well-being in the safe, peaceful environment of your home.

 Chiropractic care: Chiropractic care helps the musculoskeletal system work at its best, reducing pain, stiffness, and limping and enhancing smooth, pain-free motion.
 Animals of any age can be helped by chiropractic care, from puppies and kittens to old, arthritic animals.
 In fact, Dr. Fowler first became interested in chiropractic when she saw how it benefited her arthritic dog.
 Healthy animals start out with a chiropractic exam and adjustment every 3-6 months long term.
 Animals with problems like arthritis start out with an exam and adustment once a month.
 They may end up needing to be seen more often, or less, depending on how they do.
 Dr. Fowler is certified in animal chiropractic by the American Veterinary Chiropractic Association.

 Physical rehabilitation: We’re all familiar with physical rehabilitation for people, and how it can help them recover from surgery or from injury.
 It has the same benefits in animals.
 If your pet has to have a cruciate ligament repaired, a fracture fixed with surgery or a cast, needs back surgery, or is injured in some way, physical rehabilitation can help them recover quickly and well.
-Dr. Fowler is working towards her Certified Canine Rehabilitation Practitioner certification and can design a program for your pet that will help them have a speedy recovery.
+Dr. Fowler is a Certified Canine Rehabilitation Practitioner and can design a program for your pet that will help them have a speedy recovery.
 Physical rehabilitation visits are typically once a week until the pet is recovered, although some pets may need more or less frequent care.